 5. Apple slices with peanut butter

 It’s as simple as cutting an apple up and spreading it with a thin layer of peanut butter.
-Just be sure to choose a peanut butter that has no added sugar or oil if you really want to reap the health benefits.
+Just be sure to choose peanut butter with no added sugar or oil if you want to reap all the health benefits.

 6. Homemade hummus

-While it’s available in any supermarket, it can be a lot more satisfying (and tasty!) to make your own at home.
+While it’s available in any supermarket, hummus can be a lot more tasty when it’s homemade.
 This is also a good way to make sure that your hummus doesn’t contain any hidden sugars or preservatives.

-Traditional hummus, like this recipe from Downshiftology, contains chickpeas, tahini, olive oil, cumin, garlic, and lemon juice – all blended together in a food processor.
-However, you can also flavour your hummus with additional ingredients such as red pepper, caramelised onion, or sweet chilli.
+Traditional hummus, like this Downshiftology recipe, contains a blend of chickpeas, tahini, olive oil, cumin, garlic, and lemon juice.
+Though, you can also flavour your hummus with additional ingredients such as red pepper, caramelised onion, or sweet chilli.

 7. Strawberry and banana smoothie

-Always check the labels and, if you’re making smoothies at home and want to keep the calories low, then consider swapping cow’s milk for almond milk and limiting the entire amount of fruit per smoothie to one cup.
+Always check the label and, if you’re making smoothies at home and want to keep the calories low, consider swapping cow’s milk for almond milk and limiting the amount of fruit per smoothie to one cup.